Lie coalgebras and rational homotopy theory II: Hopf invariants: Hopf invariants from the Lie coalgebra model of a space, and their completeness

+The complex $\E(A)$ is the ``Lie coalgebraic'' bar construction on a commutative algebra which computes Harrison homology, constructed presently as a quotient of ``graph coalgebraic'' bar construction $\mathcal{G}(A)$.

+Harrison homology is a special case of Andr\'e-Quillen homology \cite{Andr74, Quil70} for one-connected commutative differential graded algebras.
 Recall that the Harrison chains $B_{H}(A)$ are constructed dually to Quillen's functor $\mathcal{L}$.
 The bar construction of a commutative algebra is a Hopf algebra under the shuffle product and the splitting coproduct.
 The Harrison complex is given by quotienting to Hopf algebra indecomposables.
-Proposition~3.21 of \cite{SiWa06} leads to the following.
+By a celebrated theorem of Barr \cite{Barr68}, the quotient map $p:BA \to B_{H}A$ has a splitting $e$ when working over a field of characteristic 0.

 \begin{proposition} There is a short-exact sequence of bicomplexes, giving an isomorphism of final terms